 While there are a lot of things to get done around the house that homeowners decide to take on by themselves, gas line repair ought to be left up to the specialists.
-It is the only way to ensure that your gas lines are both safe and effective, as well as up to all Cincinnati codes.
+It is the only way to ensure that your gas lines are both safe and effective, as well as up to all Sharonville codes.

-From putting in gas lines for a new stove or oven to doing repairs on gas lines for a heater in your garage, Knochelmann Service Experts’s years of experience have allowed us to do a host of gas line projects in the Cincinnati community, so no job is too much for our specialists.
+From putting in gas lines for a new stove or oven to doing repairs on gas lines for a heater in your garage, Knochelmann Service Experts’s years of experience have allowed us to do a host of gas line projects in the Sharonville community, so no job is too much for our specialists.

 Gas Leak and Carbon Monoxide Safety

 As mentioned before, the first thing you need to do if you are concerned about a gas leak is leave your home and then call 911 immediately.
 After emergency responders are on their way, reach out to your utility company.